DKDS: A Benchmark Dataset of Degraded Kuzushiji Documents with Seals for Detection and Binarization: Related Work

-The diverse shapes of ancient seals, their curved inscriptions, and the frequent occurrence of text overlap pose significant challenges for seal processing and text analysis and recognition.
-As a critical preliminary step for Kuzushiji character recognition, text detection is particularly important~\cite{li2023yolo}.
-Similarly, seal detection is important for subsequent seal processing.
+The diverse shapes of ancient seals, their curved inscriptions, and the frequent overlap between Kuzushiji characters and seals pose significant challenges for both seal detection and Kuzushiji character detection and recognition.
+Accurate Kuzushiji character detection is a critical preliminary step for Kuzushiji character recognition.

+For instance, DBNet~\cite{liao2020real}, a widely used text detection method in OCR systems, achieved an F-measure of 85.4\% at 26 frames per second on the ICDAR 2015 benchmark~\cite{karatzas2015icdar}, indicating both high detection accuracy and real-time performance.

-However, the scarcity of ancient seal samples and the prevalence of low-quality or degraded images severely limit available training data and annotations for related tasks~\cite{li2021character}.
-For instance, Micenkov \emph{et al.}~\cite{micenkov2011stamp} proposed an automatic seal segmentation system for insurance documents that achieved 84\% accuracy.
+Similarly, seal detection is important for subsequent seal analysis.
+However, the scarcity of ancient seal samples and the prevalence of low-quality or degraded images severely limit the available training data and annotations for related tasks~\cite{li2021character}.
+Micenkov \emph{et al.}~\cite{micenkov2011stamp} proposed an automatic seal segmentation system for insurance documents.
+When evaluated on the collected StaVer dataset, which contains 400 document images, their system achieved a recall of 83\% and a precision of 84\%.
 Yu \emph{et al.}~\cite{yu2023icdar} developed a modern seal dataset for official and financial contexts, introducing two tasks: seal title text detection and end-to-end seal title recognition.

-To the best of our knowledge, no dataset currently exists for text and seal detection in degraded pre-modern Japanese Kuzushiji documents.
+To the best of our knowledge, no dataset currently exists for Kuzushiji character and seal detection in degraded pre-modern Japanese documents written in Kuzushiji.

-The YOLO series of models~\cite{jocher2023yolov8,wang2024yolov9,wang2024yolov10,jocher2024yolo11} achieve an excellent balance between detection accuracy and model size, demonstrating outstanding performance across a wide range of object detection tasks~\cite{ju2023fracture,chien2025yolov8,chien2024yolov9,ju2024yolov8,ju2024global}.
-Researchers have explored the application of the YOLO series of models in Kuzushiji character detection~\cite{li2023yolo} and seal detection~\cite{bento2025performance}.
-For instance, Bento \emph{et al.}~\cite{bento2025performance} merged and adapted the StaVer~\cite{micenkov2011stamp} and DDI-100~\cite{zharikov2020ddi} datasets to evaluate the performance of YOLOv8, YOLOv9, YOLOv10, and YOLO11 on their newly constructed dataset for seal detection.
-Similarly, Sun \emph{et al.}~\cite{sun2024ra} enhanced the YOLOv8 architecture and proposed RA-YOLOv8, achieving higher detection accuracy.
-Nevertheless, due to the lack of seal data based on Kuzushiji documents, these improved YOLO models cannot be directly applied to this specific scenario.
+The YOLO series of models~\cite{jocher2023yolov8,wang2024yolov9,wang2024yolov10,jocher2024yolo11} achieve an excellent balance between detection accuracy and model size, demonstrating outstanding performance across a wide range of object detection tasks.
+Researchers have explored the use of the YOLO series of models for Kuzushiji character detection and seal detection.
+Nevertheless, due to the lack of ancient seal data from pre-modern Japanese documents, recent YOLO models cannot be directly applied to this specific scenario.